Mount Crosby

 Employment conditions in Mount Crosby rank among the top 10% of areas assessed nationally

-Employment opportunities locally may be limited, as indicated by Census data comparing working population to resident population.
-Over the past year, employment increased by 3.9%, labour force by 3.8%, reducing unemployment by 0.1 percentage points.
-In Greater Brisbane, employment grew by 3.8%, labour force expanded by 3.3%, and unemployment fell by 0.5 percentage points.
-State-level data to 25-Nov shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with an unemployment rate of 4.2%.
-National employment forecasts suggest growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mount Crosby's employment mix indicates local employment should increase by 7.0% over five years and 14.3% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+Over a 12-month period ending in September 2025, employment increased by 3.6%, labour force grew by 3.5%, and unemployment fell by 0.1 percentage points.
+In Greater Brisbane, employment grew by 3.8%, labour force expanded by 3.3%, and unemployment fell by 0.5 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mount Crosby's employment mix suggests local employment should increase by 7.0% over five years and 14.3% over ten years.

 Frequently Asked Questions - Employment